Morteux/AliceWorkshop/README.md

 ### Tab Teams Search - To do
 - Hide/show character builds behind icons for each team.
-- Doble aleatorio 8 pjs sin que se repitan 2 equipos para el abismo, o poder elegir qué personajes se repiten del primer equipo para eventos.
+- Doble aleatorio 8 pjs sin que se repitan 2 equipos para el abismo.
 - Inclusive filters (search teams with geo characters and ignore any other filters).
 - Filter by actual banners.